miare-ir/api-doc/slate/source/index.html.md

-not_authenticated        | Token is missing or invalid parse_error              | The request body is not a valid JSON string (has syntax error) invalid_request_body     | Request body does not follow the valid format canceling_after_deadline | The trip has been in assigned state for more than 30 seconds canceling_arrived_trip   | The trip's courier is already at the source location canceling_ended_trip     | The trip is already ended (delivered)
+not_authenticated        | Token is missing or invalid parse_error              | The request body is not a valid JSON string (has syntax error) invalid_request_body     | Request body does not follow the valid format record_not_found         | A trip with the given ID does not belong to your client or doesn't exist at all canceling_after_deadline | The trip has been in assigned state for more than 30 seconds canceling_arrived_trip   | The trip's courier is already at the source location canceling_ended_trip     | The trip is already ended (delivered)